top of page

 • Stress levels drop because you stop clinging to control.

-• You discover new possibilities that you might have overlooked.
+• You discover possibilities you might have overlooked.

 Adaptability also means being flexible with your identity.
-Who you were five years ago may not match who you are now—and that’s okay.
-Growth often requires us to release old versions of ourselves so the new one can emerge.
+Who you were five years ago may not match who you are today, and that’s okay.
+Growth often requires releasing old versions of yourself so the new one can emerge.

 Woman with glasses writing in a yellow notebook, seated indoors in a cozy setting with a lamp in the background, looking focused.